aerospike/aerospike-admin/doc/asadmin.md

    **commandHelp** decorator that accepts a list of lines to be displayed when help on a command is requested.
    <br>
-   Commands are organized into an heirarchy, and the entry point is the **RootController**.
-End points int he heirachy will be methods of a controller that are prefixed "do_", default controller behavior will be prefixed "\_do\_".
+   Commands are organized into an hierarchy, and the entry point is the **RootController**.
+End points int he hierarchy will be methods of a controller that are prefixed "do_", default controller behavior will be prefixed "\_do\_".
 3. /lib/view.py <br>